Nataliks/rsschool-cv/cv.md

 ## Code example
 -------------

-__Task from CODEWARS:__ Create the functionisDivideBy (or is_divide_by) to check if an integer number is divisible by both integers a and b.
+__Task from CODEWARS:__ Create the function isDivideBy (or is_divide_by) to check if an integer number is divisible by both integers a and b.
 ```
 function isDivideBy(number, a, b) {